NETL-RIC/URC-Assessment-Method/README.md

 Logic for running **Unconventional Rare-Earth & Critical Minerals (URC)** analyses on structured data, wrapped into a tool.

+The tool documentation can be built using Sphinx with the content in the `user_doc` folder.
+Alternately, a compiled version of the documentation is mirrored on ReadTheDocs.io [here](https://urc-assessment-method.readthedocs.io/en/latest/).

 ## How To Run

 The tool can be launched by running the `urc_assessment_method.py` script.
 Running with no arguments will launch the Graphical User